insure logo

 If you’re getting ready to start a renovation or remodeling project, make sure you’re fully prepared first.

-Part of that preparation includes making sure you’ve got the right home insurance coverage to protect you and those around you in the event the project goes terribly wrong,” says Ashlee Tilford, Insure.com Managing Editor.
+Part of that preparation includes making sure you’ve got the right home insurance coverage to protect you and those around you if a project goes wrong.
+Here is what else you should do to prepare for a project:

-1. Contact your home insurance company.
-It’s a good idea to have your agent’s number saved in your phone.
-You’ll want to reach out before you start a project to see what your policy covers and talk about your renovation plans.
+• Contact your home insurance company.
+You’ll want to reach out before you start a project to see what your policy covers and discuss your renovation plans.
 When you’re about to get started, you may want to add an umbrella policy to ensure you have enough coverage.
 When the project is complete, your policy should reflect the changes to your home.
-Your agent is your partner in this; keep them updated every step of the way.
+Keep your insurance company updated every step of the way.

-2. Check everyone’s insurance.
-If you’re doing a project yourself or with a friend, your existing home insurance policy should have you covered.
+• Check everyone’s insurance.
+If you’re doing a project yourself, your existing home insurance policy should cover you.
 But if you’re hiring outside help, check everyone’s insurance, including the general contractor and any subcontractors they hire.
-You’ll want to review each policy to make sure that if anyone gets hurt on your property, their insurance covers them, and they won’t come after you.

 Why do I need insurance for renovations if my contractor has insurance?

-It’s great — and necessary — for your contractor to have insurance.
+It’s necessary for your contractor to have insurance.
 Even if they do have it, you should expand your own.
 Add “dwelling under construction” coverage while renovations are happening.

 Also, extend your liability and personal protection coverage during and after renovations.
 If your contractor is adequately insured, and so are you, you are much less likely to face financial hardship if damages occur.

-Will homeowners insurance cover me if my contractor doesn’t finish?
+Will homeowners insurance cover me if my contractor does a bad job?